 Prior to the arrival of the torch, there are a series of false alarms.
 The next torch bearer is delivered to the crossroads, where he stands waiting expectantly like a groom.
 A motorcade of buses parade past, one representing Samsung, another the Royal Bank of Scotland, and an open-topped double decker which purports to be fuelled by Coca Cola.
 The gremlins of Coke are dancing dementedly on the top floor of their bus, waving at the crowd as if they imagine themselves to be some fresh alternative monarchy.
 From overhead, we can see that their bus contains tanks in which hundreds of bottles of Coke nestle in ice.
 More buses pass, no doubt filled with bureaucrats, and the cavalcade sheds several more phases of its police escort.
 Some functionary skirts the crowd with a grey cyclopean Olympic mascot so that people can reach out to touch it with their fingertips.
 The mascot looks like a huge rotten tooth.

 It is finally the torch bearer’s moment.
-A young girl with flowing blonde hair, immaculate in white like an astronaut, jogs framed by a body of hearty-looking security goons.
+A young girl with flowing blonde hair, immaculate in white, jogs framed by a body of hearty-looking security goons.
 She looks as simple as a princess and perhaps all of the suspense and tomfoolery that came beforehand have endowed her with a certain majesty.
 She reaches the next bearer, and their extravagant Bunsen burners dip together, kissing like lovers.
 And then the next torch bearer is off, and the discarded one presumably expires poetically.

 The crowd has disintegrated in less than a minute.
 Some community.